-Investigator: Atish Choudhury, MD, PhD – Assistant Professor, Dana-Farber Cancer Institute
+Investigator: Atish Choudhury, MD, PhD – Instructor in Medicine, Dana-Farber Cancer Institute

 Molecular Determinants of Hormone Refractory Prostate Cancer

 Metastatic prostate cancer initially responds to androgen deprivation therapy (ADT; blockade of male hormones such as testosterone) resulting in tumor regression and improved clinical performance.
 This is because prostate cancer cell growth and survival is driven by the activity of androgens.
 However, with time patients inevitably become resistant to ADT and enter a potentially lethal, castration resistant prostate cancer (CRPC) disease state.
 Dr. Choudhury’s goal is to identify “druggable” targets that cause androgen resistance with the overarching objective of discovering and developing novel therapeutics that prevent or slow the transition to CRPC.